lawrencehhan/synestify/README.md

 # synestify
 Synestify analyzes a user-uploaded image and user-inputted information to recommend songs curated to reflect the image's visual cues and user's interests.
-The analysis matches tonal, hue, brightness, user-data, etc. to musical values accepted by Spotify's public API to utilize Spotify's recommendation engine.
+The analysis matches tonal, hue, brightness, and user-data (genre selection) to musical values accepted by Spotify's public API to utilize Spotify's recommendation engine.

 ## **Technical Workflow**
-Flask and Python were used to set up a web layout for receiving data, displaying recommended songs, and transforming image data into musical parameters.
+React was used to create a front-end user interface, and Flask and Python were used to set up an API to receive user-submissions, accessing Spotify's API, and transforming the image data into musical parameters.
 Upon generating musical parameters, Synestify connects to the Spotify for Developers API using the OAuth 2.0 client credentials flow.
 Synestify then sends HTTP calls to Spotify's recommendations endpoint to retrieve recommended song details and display results on a webpage.

 **Example Input Page**